kubernetes/enhancements/keps/sig-scheduling/5710-workload-aware-preemption/README.md

 // AllDisruptionMode specifies that children can only be disrupted together. type AllDisruptionMode struct {
 	// Intentionally empty now.
 }

+type PodGroupTemplate struct {
+    // Existing field(s).

+    // DisruptionMode defines the mode in which a given PodGroup can be disrupted.
+    // One of Single, All.
+Defaults to Single if unset.
+    // This field is immutable.
+    DisruptionMode *DisruptionMode
+}

 type PodGroupSpec struct {